-Rumor: iPhone 5, iPad 2 to feature all new multi-core chip and GSM/CDMA powers [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Rumor: iPhone 5, iPad 2 to feature all new multi-core chip and GSM/CDMA powers [UPDATED]Alex Wagner - Editorial Director of News and Content

 We've already heard a rumor that both the iPhone 5 and iPad 2 will sport a shiny new dual-core processor, but now several more details about both devices may have just leaked out.
 First up is the iPhone 5, which, surprisingly, hasn't been the star of many rumors up until now.
 According to "reliable sources" speaking to Engadget, the next-gen iPhone will feature a complete redesign and include Apple's new A5 CPU (Cortex A9-based, multi-core).
 Additionally, Apple is reportedly going to stuff a CDMA/GSM/UMTS Qualcomm baseband processor inside, eliminating the need to make separate handsets for AT&T and Verizon.
 Just like Verizon's iPhone 4, though, it doesn't sound like there's any plans for LTE.
 The iPhone 5 is said to be on track for a summer release.

 The rumor mill isn't staying quiet about the iPad 2, as the same tipsters claim that the Apple's upcoming tablet will feature the same CDMA/GSM capabilities and multi-core A5 CPU as the iPhone 5.
 Not only that, but the next-gen iPad is said to sport an SD slot in that little cutout pictured above and, contrary to previous rumors, a higher resolution display.
 Don't expect any crazy 2560 x 1920, Retina Display-type stuff, but the screen is described as being "super high resolution."
 The iPad 2 is said to be coming some time around April.